 Do you want to become a nurse?
 Successful completion of this adult nursing degree will allow you entry to the Nursing and Midwifery Council (NMC) Register as a qualified nurse.
 Modern nursing is an exciting profession where nurses seeks to care for the patient holistically.
 The adult nursing degree combines theory and practice in an innovative way, to focus on the care of people across a wide range of healthcare settings.

 The field of adult nursing covers all aspects of caring for adolescents and adults with a range of health issues and challenges.
 During your nurse training, you’ll be based in our state-of-the-art Clinical Simulation Centre and will also undertake work placements in a range of settings to ensure you have experience from a variety of areas within nursing.
-Currently, if you are a UK student, the fees for your nursing course will be paid by the Welsh Government.
+Currently, if you are a UK student, the fees for your nursing course will be paid by the NHS Wales Bursary Scheme.
 Follow Care Sciences on Twitter.

 The University of South Wales is an NMC Approved Education Institution (AEI).
 Graduates from our adult nursing degree can apply to join the NMC professional register and start to practise in the UK.